A Snapshot of Today’s Confirmation Class

 (Note: These are not necessarily considered best practices and could serve as a means to review what your current practices are and how you might “up your game.”)

 - Control and standards are decentralized – Confirmation programs have very little overall denominational control or standards.
 In the Episcopal Church, some (very few) have diocesan guidelines.
 Each congregation offers confirmation preparation their “own way.”

 - Programs are clergy-centered – Clergy members almost always directly supervise and participate in their congregation’s confirmation programs (97% of all programs).
 In 25% of all programs, clergy members lead with no other adult involvement.
-(Our note: Safe church practices?)
+(Our note: Are safe church practices being followed?)

 - Settings resemble a school classroom model – There are regularly scheduled classes (45 minutes – 2 hours) that follow a planned curriculum.
 It coincides with the school calendar (entire year/s, or just fall or spring semester).
 Programs with alternative approaches are outliers.

 - Classes are discussion-based – 96% of programs use the methodology of small group discussion.
 These may follow a lecture, include Bible study, follow a multimedia presentation, be inquiry-led, or may revolve around a game or other hands-on learning.

 - Programs are contextual – Programs are structured around the unique needs of individuals, congregations, communities, and / or students.
 Class meetings (day, time, program duration is based on the needs of students and families.
 Programs with the same number of classroom hours may look very different from one another.

 - There’s no standard for the number of classroom hours – There is lots of variability due to each congregation’s contextual reality, the decentralized nature of confirmation ministry, and the necessity of a ministry leader to coordinate the program